A-d-r-i/notification_choco/README.md

 ```
 Install-Module BurntToast
 ```
-*This may require the installation of NuGet and a Powershell version ≥ 5.0*
+*This may require the installation of NuGet and a Powershell version ≥ 7.0*

-# 2 ways to do
+# 1 way to do
 - **WINDOWS** : see all the details delow

 ---